What will you experience when you stop smoking? Will the nicotine withdrawal symptoms make you struggle?

 - Write the intrusive thought on a piece of paper to get it out of your mind.

 - Write next to the thought “My mind is thinking that__(insert thought)_”.
 This will help you get perspective.

 - Look at that paper during the day to see if there’s something you can do about that worry.
 If you can, do it.
 If you can’t do anything about it, why worry?

-Can occur a few times within the first 6 months
+Can occur a few times within the first 6 months to 1 year

 If you dream about smoking, it’s because the cilia of your lungs are cleaning up and expelling tar.
 Tar gets picked up by your senses that have associated it with smoking.
 And because you are sleeping your unconscious mind is manifesting this through a dream.

 Smoking dreams are not a sign that you want to smoke.
 On the contrary, smoking dreams usually feel like nightmares and you will likely wake up feeling glad you’re smoke-free.